The Engagement Ring Style That Will Look Best on Your Finger

 To help you pinpoint the perfect engagement ring style for you and avoid simply relying on trial and error when ring shopping, we tapped celeb-favourite jewellery designer Neil Lane to spill on the best ring styles for every finger and hand shape.
 His expert advice could lead you to your dream ring.

-Keep scrolling to find the ideal ring style for you and shop our picks for each!
+Keep scrolling to find the ideal engagement ring style for you, and shop our picks for each.

 “Finding the perfect ring for slender fingers is all about choosing a style that won’t overpower them.
 I always suggest going for a smaller stone with a thicker band to help widen the look of the finger.
 Round, cushion, and oval diamonds are especially flattering.” — Neil Lane

 “It’s easy to create a more slender look to your hand with the right ring.
-I’d recommend avoiding narrow stones and instead choosing a medium to thick band with a wide rectangular or emerald shape diamond.” — Neil Lane
+I’d recommend avoiding narrow stones and instead choosing a medium to thick band with a wide rectangular- or emerald-shaped diamond.” — Neil Lane

 “For women interested in elongating the appearance of their fingers, a slender, narrow-width band—with stones such as oval, pear, or marquise—will complement their hands by adding an illusion of length.” — Neil Lane